-It was in this spirit that presented an alternative to the accepted perception that marks menstrual blood as dirty, and stressed that the Jewish ritual of immersion was not based on these distinctions.
+It was in this spirit that Laderman-Ukeles presented an alternative to the accepted perception that marks menstrual blood as dirty, and stressed that the Jewish ritual of immersion was not based on these distinctions.
 In her performance, she quoted Rachel Adler, the foremost Jewish American feminist theologian who, in the 1970s, presented a feminist critique of Jewish thought and Halakha (Jewish law), but regarded the laws of nidda positively.
 At that time, Adler held a sympathetic view of ritual bathing and the mivka as a place of immersion from hallowed days of yore.
 Similarly, the contemporaneous Jewish Orthodox feminist thinker Blu Greenberg wrote a poem in which she praised the experience of immersing in the mikva and in particular the cooperation between the immersing woman and the mikva attendant.
-Indeed, ’s text in Mikva Dream is reminiscent of Greenberg’s poem in its exaltation of the practice of purification and of the ritual bath attendant.
-Hence, ’s work echoes the line of thought that draws a connection between feminism and Judaism and in particular reclaims the ritual immersion practice as an empowering rite for Jewish women.
+Indeed, Laderman-Ukeles’s text in Mikva Dream is reminiscent of Greenberg’s poem in its exaltation of the practice of purification and of the ritual bath attendant.
+Hence, Laderman-Ukeles’s work echoes the line of thought that draws a connection between feminism and Judaism and in particular reclaims the ritual immersion practice as an empowering rite for Jewish women.

-Yet while expressed notions that were typical of the American Orthodox Jewish feminist discourse of the day, among Jewish feminist artists she was exceptional.
+Yet while Laderman-Ukeles expressed notions that were typical of the American Orthodox Jewish feminist discourse of the day, among Jewish feminist artists she was exceptional.
 Most of the American feminist artists of Jewish origin working in the 1970s did not deal overtly with aspects of Jewish religion in their art—Schneemann, Judy Chicago, (b.
 1939), Hannah Wilke (1940–1993), Miriam Schapiro (1923–2015), Joan Semmel (b.
 1932), Nancy Fried (b.
 1945), Eleanor Antin (b.
 1935), and Rachel Rosenthal (1926–2015).
-By contrast, dealt with her heritage and religion directly.
+By contrast, Laderman-Ukeles dealt with her heritage and religion directly.